pdanio/academic-kickstart/content/authors/paoladaniore/_index.md

 - paoladaniore

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Researcher-1
+role: Researcher

 # Organizations/Affiliations
 organizations:
-- name: University of Zurich RWI
+- name: University of Zurich
   url: ""

 # Short bio (displayed in user profile at end of posts)